jerozerbib/Teaching-HEIGVD-AMT-2019-Project-Two/docs/use_case_chill.md

   - If it is not my `Order` and I am not an `admin`
     - I can't delete it
   - If it is not my `Order` and I am an `admin`
-    - I can delete it
+    - I can't delete it
   - If it is my `Order` and I am an `admin`
     - I can delete it
 - I send a `GET`
   - If it is my `Order` and I am not an `admin`
-    - I can see it
+    - I can't see it
   - If it is not my `Order` and I am not an `admin`
     - I can't see it
   - If it is not my `Order` and I am an `admin`
     - I can see it
   - If it is my `Order` and I am an `admin`
     - I can see it
-- I send a `PATCH`
-  - If it is my `Order` and I am not an `admin`
-    - I can edit it
-  - If it is not my `Order` and I am not an `admin`
-    - I can't edit it
-  - If it is not my `Order` and I am an `admin`
-    - I can edit it
-  - If it is my `Order` and I am an `admin`
-    - I can edit it